 Source: Higher Education Statistics Agency, Destination of Leavers from Higher Education 2016-17.

 Most courses do not specify what subjects you should have studied at school, but some insist on achievement in an art-related subject.
 Studying art and history of art is recommended and a personal portfolio of your collected work is a must.

 Please note that entry requirements vary for each UK university.

-To learn more about the best Art courses in the UK, find details on the top ten ranking Art universities in the Guardian University Guide 2022 below:
+To learn more about the best Art courses in the UK, find details on the top ten ranking Art & Design universities in the QS World University Rankings by Subject 2022 below: